 National Restaurant Association v.
 Department of Labor

 A coalition of restaurants who do not use the tip credit sued to invalidate the regulation.
 A deeply divided Ninth Circuit Court of Appeals upheld the regulation, though, by deferring the Department’s interpretation of the FLSA.
-Normally, it is the job of the courts to interpret the laws, but the past several decades have seen court more and more often deferring to agency interpretations whenever a term – or in this case, silence – may be considered “ambiguous.”
+Normally, it is the job of the courts to interpret the laws, but the past several decades have seen courts more and more often deferring to agency interpretations whenever a term—or in this case, silence—may be considered “ambiguous.”
 The court’s extreme deference allows the agencies to usurp legislative power to write the laws and judicial power to interpret them.
 The restaurants asked the Supreme Court to review the case and PLF filed an amicus brief arguing that agency rules must stick to the language of the statute in order to keep government power separated into three branches.
 That means the Department of Labor may not impose rules on businesses that Congress has chosen not to regulate.
 The Supreme Court denied the petition August 20, 2018.